E-COMMERCE PRODUCT TAXONOMY FOR APPLIANCES

 What are customers searching for?

+Because these changes would require a significant amount of time and effort in reorganizing the products, we wanted to validate if the proposed hierarchy would perform better than the current state by looking at 3 major metrics.
+Time taken, success rate, and directness.
 Tree testing is the fastest, most effective way to spot problems with a site’s information architecture.
 I worked with our UX designer to ask representative users to find products or information using a simple, clickable “tree” of the site’s navigation; and we record each click.
 The resulting data shows which category structures and labels are intuitive to customers (and search engines), and which ones likely cause confusion, abandonment and lost sales.

 Here's the approach we used for our tests: